koenrane/KR-new-site/content/into-the-kiln-insights-from-tao-s-analysis-i.md

 My only complaint is that results are frequently referred to as "from Proposition 3.6.4 and Theorem 3.6.12" many chapters later, forcing the reader to infer the referents or backtrack all of the way.
 In a sense, this may be helpful - you don't want to backtrack a billion pages, so you try to fill in the blanks.
 In another sense, it's annoying.

-In my opinion, _Analysis I_ belongs near the very beginning of the research guide.
+In my opinion, _Analysis I_ belongs near the beginning of the research guide.
 It's a wonderful introduction to proof-based mathematics, with a helpful appendix clearing up concepts I had previously only picked up via osmosis.
 Additionally, I met with a deep learning professor at my university, asking them "if I want to be able to understand and potentially make progress on some of the fundamental issues in machine learning, do I need to know real analysis?".
 Their answer: a definitive _yes_.

 # Forwards